JdeRobot/FPGA-robotics/Blocks/General_Blocks/spi/alhambra_ii/readme.md

 SPI bytes to send are stored in a ROM, what gives more flexibility in order to modify the commands than in the SPI POC.
 The ROM is in the spi_romctrl.v file

+## SPI CONTROLLER

+A version oriented for hardware.
+It receives the values of the leds and PWM for motors, and check if they have changed since the last SPI message to the GoPiGo3.
+If changed, it will send a new SPI command.

+It seems that the LED EYES are not correct: left turn on right and viceversa.